anders-biostat/linked-charts/docs/rlc/api.md

 Argument      |Description
 ------------- |----------------
 `chartId`     |     An ID of the chart.
-This argument is optional, if there is only one chart.
+This argument is optional if there is only one chart.
 `layerId`     |     An ID of the layer.
-This argument is optional, if there is only one chart. than one layer.
+This argument is optional if there is only one chart with a single layer.
 `sessionId`     |     An ID of the session from which to get the marked elements.
-Can be `NULL`  if there is only one active session.
+It can be `NULL`  if there is only one active session.
 Otherwise must be a valid session ID.
 Check [`Session`](#session)  for more information on client sessions.
-If a call to this function was triggered from an opened web page, ID of the corresponding session will be used automatically.
+If a call to this function was triggered from a web page, the ID of the corresponding session would be used automatically.

 ## Value

-a vector of indices or, in case of heatmaps, an n x 2 matrix were first and second columns contain row and column indices of the marked cells, respectively.
+a vector of indices or, in the case of heatmaps, an n x 2 matrix where first and second columns contain row and column indices of the marked cells, respectively.